-An agreement was entered into between the Agent and the Company on or about the Issue Date regarding, inter alia, the remuneration payable to the Agent.
-The rights and obligations of the Agent are set forth in the Terms and Conditions.
+An agreement was entered into between the Agent and the Company on or about the First Issue Date regarding, inter alia, the remuneration payable to the Agent, which is available to the Bondholders at the office of the Agent during normal business hours and also on display at the office of the Company.
+The rights and obligations of the Agent are set forth in the Terms and Conditions, which are available at the website of the Company (www.heimstaden.com).